-In addition to the above dividend amounts, there were dividends approved by the Company's foreign subsidiary during September 2021, December 2019, and July 2019, which amounted to outlays of cash of \$129,000, \$65,000, and \$137,000 to the foreign subsidiary's noncontrolling interest respectively.
+In addition to the above dividend amounts, there were dividends approved by the Company's foreign subsidiary during September 2021 which amounted to an outlay of cash of \$129,000 to the foreign subsidiary's noncontrolling interest respectively.

 It should be noted that from time to time, the Board may elect to pay special dividends, in addition to or in lieu of the regular quarterly dividends, depending upon the financial condition of the Company.